-The example of Figure 3-16 shows the front panel operations to configure an external scan.
+The example in Figure 3-16 shows the front panel operations to configure an external scan.
 The trigger and signal connections were shown previously in "Trigger operations".
 Both instrument setups assume factory defaults.
-Set the Model 2000 for the desired measurement function.
+Set the Model 2010 for the desired measurement function.

-$\underbrace{1}{0}$ On the Model 7001 Switch System, enter a scan list of channels 1 to 10 on card 1.

-Also on the Model 7001, configure the instrument for Trigger Link triggers and one scan of ten channels.

-On the Model 2000 Multimeter, configure an external scan of the first ten channels.

-Set the Model 2000 for external triggers by pressing EXT TRIG.
-The display will be dashes.

-5 Press STEP or SCAN on the Model 2000.
-The asterisk and STEP or SCAN annunciator will light.

-Press STEP on the Model 7001 to start channel closures.

-After the scan, you can recall ten readings from the Model 2000 buffer.
+- (1) On the Model 7001 Switch System, enter a scan list of channels 1 to 10 on card 1. - Also on the Model 7001, configure the instrument for Trigger Link triggers and one scan of ten channels. - (3) On the Model 2010 Multimeter, configure an external scan of the first ten channels. - Set the Model 2010 for external triggers by pressing EXT TRIG.
+The display will be dashes. - 5 Press STEP or SCAN on the Model 2010.
+The asterisk and STEP or SCAN annunciator will light. - (6) Press STEP on the Model 7001 to start channel closures. - (7) After the scan, you can recall ten readings from the Model 2010 buffer.

-NOTE When using an external thermocouple scanner card and channel 1 as a reference, the Model 2000 only recognizes channel 1 when a step or scan is performed.
-If using a Model 7001 or 7002 to close channel 1 manually, the Model 2000 will not interpret that channel as the reference junction without a step or scan operation.
+NOTE When using an external thermocouple scanner card and channel 1 as a reference, the Model 2010 only recognizes channel 1 when a step or scan is performed.
+If using a Model 7001 or 7002 to close channel 1 manually, the Model 2010 will not interpret that channel as the reference junction without a step or scan operation.